-An American Mosque is a groundbreaking documentary about the first mosque destroyed by arson in United States history and the Americans affected by this horrible hate-crime.
+An American Mosque is a documentary film about the first mosque destroyed by arson in United States history and the Americans affected by this horrible hate-crime.
 In 1994, arsonists broke into a newly constructed mosque in Yuba City, California, doused prayer rugs with gasoline, then lit the building ablaze.
 The mosque was reduced to ashes.
 Everyone asked:

 Why would someone attack a community’s house of worship?

 Most of the film’s characters are second-generation Americans who speak passionately about hard work and anticipation, heartbreak and fear, triumph and hope.
 Members of other faiths echo their words, expressing compassion, support, and a shared desire for justice in the wake of the arson.
 Although deeply saddened, the community’s spirit was not shaken.
 They wanted to show that all Americans, including Muslims, are entitled to a religious sanctuary and the right to practice their faith openly.
 The community re-doubled their efforts and constructed a new mosque by 2000.
 For everyone involved, this film is a tribute to their struggle.

 In a broader sense, this documentary resists negative stereotypes of all American Muslims, gives value to every house of worship, and imagines a more tolerant America.
 As mosque projects are increasingly scrutinized around the country, An American Mosque tells a timely story that all Americans should see to better understand why our Constitutional right to worship needs to be upheld everywhere.